FAQ about Testing Orders

 How quickly will the court schedule the hearing for a Testing Order? |

 The Emergency Intervention Disclosure Act requires that the Provincial Court hear an application for a Testing Order “as soon as practicable.”
-The Provincial Court registry office will determine when that will be when you file your Application with the court. (close) |
+The Provincial Court registry office will determine when that will be when you file your application with the court. (close) |

 Is the court hearing open to the public? |

 Generally court hearings are open to the public.
 However, the Emergency Intervention Disclosure Act permits the court, on application or on its own motion, to exclude the public from all or part of a hearing.
-The applicant (source individual) may apply to the Provincial Court if he or she wishes to have the public excluded from all or part of the hearing. (close) |
+The applicant (source individual) may apply to the Provincial Court if they wish to have the public excluded from all or part of the hearing. (close) |

-What is service of documents? |
+What is the service of documents? |

 The Emergency Intervention Disclosure Act requires that certain notifications and documents must be provided directly to another person.
 Getting the paperwork from one person to another is called "service of documents." (close) |